EU lawmakers greenlight von der Leyen's top team – DW – 11/27/2024

 EU lawmakers greenlight von der Leyen's top teamNovember 27, 2024

-Members of the European Parliament on Wednesday backed the composition of the next European Commission, with 370 voting in favor of the nominations and 282 against.
+Members of the European Parliament on Wednesday backed the composition of the next European Commission.

 Ahead of the vote, Commission President Ursula von der Leyen warned that Europe has "no time to waste" to boost its defenses and competitiveness.